commerce-docs/pagebuilder-examples/README.md

 Assuming you have Page Builder 1.0.0 already installed and activated, you can install these example modules as you do any other Magento module.

-1. Create a directory named `Example` within the `app/code/` directory.
-2. Copy `PageBuilderQuote`, `PageBuilderGrid`, and `PageBuilderFaq` into the `Example` directory to ensure the module names will resolve using the `Example_` prefix.
+1. Copy the `Example` directory into your Magento installation's `app/code` directory, as shown here:

     <img src="examples-install-location.png" alt="Examples installation directory" width="318px"/>

-3. Enable the modules using the following command:
+2. Enable the modules using the following command:

    ```bash
    bin/magento setup:upgrade
    ```

-4. Navigate to a Page Builder instance to ensure the example content types appear in the Page Builder panel as shown here:
+3. Navigate to a Page Builder instance to ensure the example content types appear in the Page Builder panel as shown here:

    <img src="example-content-types.png" alt="Content type examples shown in panel" width="310px"/>